tylerharter/cs301-projects/spring19/p7/README.md

 #### Question 12: what are the stats for the player with `Id` equal to 20801?

 Use your `player_to_dict` function.
-The output should look be a dictionary like this:
+The output should be a dictionary like this:

 ```python
 {'Id': '20801',